Wilson Tuckey: Political career

 In 1979, Tuckey was endorsed by the Liberal Party, ahead of the 1980 election, as its candidate for the then-new seat of O'Connor, covering a large section of rural Western Australia.
 The demographics of the seat suggested that it should have been a National Country seat, even though it was notionally a comfortably safe Liberal seat.
 Nevertheless, in 1980 a split between the federal and state branches of the National Country Party allowed Tuckey to win on Labor preferences.

 Tuckey was one of the most controversial figures in Australian federal politics.
-In 1985 he taunted the then Labor Treasurer, Paul Keating, in Parliament about a former girlfriend called "Christine", leading Keating to call him "a piece of criminal garbage".
+In 1985 he taunted the then Labor Treasurer, Paul Keating, in Parliament about a former girlfriend called "Kristine", leading Keating to call him "a piece of criminal garbage".
 In one notorious exchange, Tuckey told Keating: "You are an idiot, you are a hopeless nong", to which Keating replied: "Shut up!
 Sit down and shut up, you pig … Why do you not shut up, you clown? … This man has a criminal intellect … this clown continues to interject in perpetuity".
 The enraged Keating demanded that John Howard, who the previous year had become Leader of the Opposition, discipline Tuckey; but Howard refused.
 Keating then promised to make Howard "wear his leadership like a crown of thorns".
 Keating and Howard's relationship, previously a civil one, deteriorated to the point where the two men refused to speak to one another.
 Reportedly, the last time they talked privately was when Keating stormed into Howard's office, furiously berated him for not disciplining Tuckey, and walked out.

 Tuckey was a member of the Opposition shadow ministry from 1984 to 1989 and again from 1993 to 1996.
 He was Deputy Manager of Opposition Business in the House from 1988 to 1989 and 1993 to 1994.

 In 1989, a group of Liberal parliamentarians, including Tuckey, plotted to remove Howard from the Opposition leadership and give the position back to Andrew Peacock (who had already held it from 1983 to 1985).
 After the plan succeeded, Tuckey boasted about his actions in a Four Corners interview, which privately infuriated Howard.

 Tuckey addressed an AIDS conference and opened by saying "you don't catch AIDS, you let somebody give it to you".